Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an `A` record for each server.
 Associate the records with the Route 53 `HTTP` health check.
 - [ ] Create an `A` record for each server.
 Associate the records with the Route 53 `TCP` health check.
-- [ ] Create an alias record for each server with evaluate target health set to yes.
+- [ ] Create an alias record for each server with `Evaluate Target Health` set to `Yes`.
 Associate the records with the Route 53 `HTTP` health check.
-- [ ] Create an alias record for each server with evaluate target health set to yes.
+- [ ] Create an alias record for each server with `Evaluate Target Health` set to `Yes`.
 Associate the records with the Route 53 `TCP` health check.

 ### A company must ensure that any objects uploaded to an S3 bucket are encrypted.
 Which of the following actions will meet this requirement?
 (Choose two.)